-An affiliate link means I may earn advertising/referral fees if you make a purchase through my link, without any extra cost to you.
+An affiliate link means I may earn a commission if you make a purchase through my link, without any extra cost to you.
 That means you’re paying the same amount for the products you are purchasing that everyone else pays, but I may receive a small commission or fee for referring you.

 This compensation received will never influence my opinion of the product, my blog reviews and recommendations, social media, video reviews, topics choices, and features.

-I recently opened a new online store on The CLEAR SKIN Essentials website selling a selection of my favourite skin care and body care products.
+I recently opened an online store on The CLEAR SKIN Essentials website selling a selection of my favourite skin care and body care products.
 The products you buy from my online shop is purchased directly from me and my store, there’s no affiliate association.

 It’s safe to assume that majority of product links that take you off The CLEAR SKIN Essentials website and to another online store or brand website are affiliate links.

 I rarely do sponsored posts.
 It’s not because I don’t want to, I just haven’t come across many sponsored campaigns I wanted to participate in.